albert12132/albertwu.org/notes/contents/style_guide.md

         x += 1
         return x

 Comments
 --------

+Recall that Python comments begin with the `#` sign.
+Keep in mind that the triple-quotes are technically strings, not comments.
+Comments can be helpful for explaining ambiguous code, but there are some guidelines for when to use them.

 1. <P>: **Put docstrings only at the top of functions**: docstrings are denoted by triple-quotes at the beginning of a function or class: